-Other recent engagements include performances of Hippolyta in A Midsummer Night’s Dream with Boston Lyric Opera, singing as soloist in Verdi’s Requiem with the Buffalo Philharmonic Orchestra, Verdi’s Requiem with the Cathedral Choral Society at Washington National Cathedral, a return to Boston Baroque for Handel’s Messiah, to Washington National Opera as Auntie in Peter Grimes, and to Boston Baroque for Michael Haydn’s Requiem.
-She also sang as Mistress Quickly in excerpts of Falstaff at the National Endowment for the Arts Opera Honors Inaugural Awards Concert at the Kennedy Center.
+Other engagements include performances of Hippolyta in A Midsummer Night’s Dream with Boston Lyric Opera; soloist in Verdi’s Requiem with the Buffalo Philharmonic Orchestra; Verdi’s Requiem with the Cathedral Choral Society at Washington National Cathedral; Auntie in Peter Grimes, Tisbe in La cenerentola, and Dritte Dame in Die Zauberflöte with Washington National Opera at the Kennedy Center; and Michael Haydn’s Requiem in C Minor with Boston Baroque.
+She also sang at the National Endowment for the Arts Opera Honors Inaugural Awards Concert.

-Ms. Quintero is a 2006 winner of the Sara Tucker Study Grant from the Richard Tucker Music Foundation as well as the second place winner of the Licia Albanese-Puccini Foundation’s International Vocal Competition.
-In 2005 she received both the George London Award and Sullivan Foundation Award and was a semi-finalist in Plácido Domingo's Operalia Competition in Madrid.
+Ms. Quintero is a 2006 winner of the Sara Tucker Study Grant from the Richard Tucker Music Foundation as well as the second place winner of the Licia Albanese-Puccini Foundation International Vocal Competition.
+In 2005, she received both the George London Award and Sullivan Foundation Award and was a semi-finalist in Plácido Domingo's Operalia Competition in Madrid.
 She was a 2002 Grand National Finalist in the prestigious Metropolitan Opera National Council Auditions and made her first appearance on the company's stage in the Grand Finals Concert under the direction of Maestro Julius Rudel.

-MODIFIED VERSIONS MUST BE APPROVED BY BARRETT VANTAGE ARTISTS.
+MODIFIED VERSIONS MUST BE APPROVED BY BARRETT ARTISTS.